-- CN22 A4 6 x labels sheet – positioned = choose this option if you’ve A4 x 6 self-adhesive label sheets (such as Avery Parcel Labels) onto which you will print the CN22 form, because this option lets you choose where on the labelled sheet you wish to print the CN22 form.
-Choose this option if you only want to print one or many CN22 form(s) and want to print on 75 mm self-adhesive labels x 6 per A4 sheet – this prevents wasting blank sheets.
-This option also allows you to print just the data or the entire CN22 form (with background)
+- CN22 A4 6 x labels sheet – positioned = choose this option if you’ve A4 x 6 self-adhesive label sheets (such as Avery Parcel Labels).
+This option lets you choose where on the labelled sheet you wish to print the CN22 form.
+Choose this option if you want to print one or many CN22 forms.
+Ideally, printing on 75 mm self-adhesive labels x 6 per A4 sheet to save paper.
+You can choose to print only the data or the entire CN22 form (with background).

 Printing Sender and Receiver Address Labels from the CN22

-- What is Certificate of Origin?
+- What is a Certificate of Origin?